Interest Earned on PolicyDividends: A full breakdown to Financial Benefits in Insurance Policies

 The Role of Cash Value in Earning Interest

 A critical component of interest earned on policy dividends is the policy’s cash value.
-Think about it: cash value is the savings component of certain life insurance policies, such as whole life or universal life.
-It accumulates over time as premiums are paid and dividends are reinvested Surprisingly effective..
+Cash value is the savings component of certain life insurance policies, such as whole life or universal life.
+It accumulates over time as premiums are paid and dividends are reinvested Most people skip this — try not to.
+Took long enough..

 When dividends